 In the SOAP/SOAPE format of documentation, the Assessment is the area where, based upon licensure and scope of practice, nurses should document applicable nursing diagnoses.
 These are not medical diagnoses – only providers can diagnose the medical/mental health problems of the patient.
 I understand that states vary with regard to the legal ability of licensed vocational /practical nurses to make a nursing diagnosis.
 It is extremely important that you know the scope of your practice, and function within those boundaries.
 I also understand from my academic nursing colleagues that some schools of nursing are now not teaching the development and use of nursing diagnosis to guide the nursing plan for the patient, but I have included a couple of nursing diagnosis that may be appropriate for the patient with a skin problem: Alteration in skin integrity related to boil/fungus/ carbuncle; Alteration in Comfort-itching (pruritis)-related to exposure to poison ivy; Alteration in Skin Integrity related to exposure to an unknown trigger.

 The Plan is what nursing staff is going to do for the patient, and is typically based upon your Nursing Guideline (Protocol, Template) for skin.
 If you do not have nursing guidelines/protocols to follow, then your plan most likely will be to contact a provider for consultation/orders.
 It is important to document who you spoke with and what you told the provider, and include any provider orders received in your documentation.
-Finally, patient education regarding the condition, including self-care, medication, reasons to notify healthcare staff and any follow-up necessary should occur.
-All actions for this patient should be documented in the health record.

 Do you use Nursing Diagnoses in your correctional nursing practice?